 In addition to Patrick, the Packers also return backup guard/tackle Alex Light and former starter Lane Taylor, who took a pay cut this offseason after missing the 2019 season with an injury and is expected to compete with Billy Turner for the starting right guard.

-The sturdiest pieces of the interior — center Corey Linsley and All-Pro left guard Elgton Jenkins — remain in place for the 2020 season, but Linsley’s impending free agency next offseason could lead to the Packers auditioning possible replacements throughout the coming year.
+The sturdiest pieces of the interior — center Corey Linsley and All-Rookie left guard Elgton Jenkins — remain in place for the 2020 season, but Linsley’s impending free agency next offseason could lead to the Packers auditioning possible replacements throughout the coming year.
 While there is no certainty that Linsley would be leaving in 2021, he could end up drawing the short stick with David Bakhtiari, Kevin King, Aaron Jones and Kenny Clark each looking to sign new contracts with the Packers.